cpuhurtz/cpuhurtz.github.io/_posts/2024-01-05-disassembly-baofeng-uv-5r.markdown

 * a volume dial
 * butt plate (also plastic in composition)
 * a speaker which is glued to the front face of the radio
-* a wire which is soldered between the spearker and contact patches on the circuit board
+* a wire which is soldered between the speaker and contact patches on the circuit board
-* and the circuit board itself ...
+* of course, the circuit board itself.

 A lot of this is stuff you can find on forums across the internet, ranging from RU to JP.